 for a moment and picture in your mind all those poor moms crying

 children whose cozy little beds and happy tricycles lie all cold and abandoned,

 just because of those

 wicked old witches!
 Let's string’em all up!”

-be changed simply by changing its name.
-E.g., "Today we strike a blow against
+be changed by simply changing its name.
+E.g., "Today we strike a blow

 despairing.
-Instead, we are 'survivors.'"
+Instead of saying 'victims,' we are 'survivors.'"
 (Of course, when "victims"

 disappear then perpetrators conveniently vanish as well!)

 but deluded modern fallacy of logos, that because we are